Sunday, September 25, 2016

 Father and Daughter II: Chicago PD "The Silos" Season Premiere

-In the season premiere of Chicago PD, will Erin be the one to turn Voight in for what he did to Justin's killer or help him lean off of the Commander's investigation?
+In the season premiere of Chicago PD, will Erin be the one to turn Voight in for what he did to Justin's killer, or will she help steer him away from the Commander's investigation?
+Here's my recap and review.

-The events that happen in the season finale has haunted Erin for the past couple of weeks (from what it looks like).
-She gets a call from the Commander and asked about why Hank and her were at this location (The Silos) on the night of what they were pursing Justin's killer.
-Erin give the Commander her version but she wasn't buying it at all.
+The events of the season finale have clearly been haunting Erin for weeks.
+She gets a call from the Commander, who asks why she and Hank were at the Silos on the night they were pursuing Justin’s killer.
+Erin gives the Commander her version of events, but she’s not buying it.

-The teams dives into the case and figures out where the wire came from, no doubt it was CPD.
-After an going through the victim's room, Al and Ruzek gets a mouthful from the victim's sister that CPD can't be trusted.
-The two go back and asked her give her side of the story of why her brother was working with narcotics.
-She explained that a cop threaten her 10 yrs in jail with a position of a tiny bag of Molly if she didn't help them.
-Her brother find out and took over for her instead.
+The team dives into the case and quickly learns the wire came from CPD.
+After going through the victim’s room, Al and Ruzek get an earful from Evan’s sister about how CPD can’t be trusted.
+They go back later and ask her to tell them why her brother was working with narcotics.
+She explains that a cop threatened her with 10 years in prison over a tiny bag of Molly unless she cooperated.
+Her brother found out and stepped in to take her place.

-Dawson and Atwater checkout the guy, at the gym, and uses their high tech stuff to see who the suspect is calling.
-IT turns out to be his baby mama and that's where Voight goes and picks her and her kid up to help them get the guy.
-When Dawson and Ruzek give her the rundown of what they are going to do, Ruzek tells her to use a code word.
-But for her she uses banana, as the safe word.
+Dawson and Atwater check the guy out at the gym and use some high‑tech surveillance to see who he’s calling.
+It turns out to be his baby mama, so Voight goes and picks her and her child up to help them set a trap.
+When Dawson and Ruzek brief her on the plan, Ruzek tells her to use a code word if things go south.
+She picks “banana” as her safe word.

-After what looks to be a plan going good to wrong, the unit captures the guy.
-Soon after the Commander comes in and ask Voight to come with her.
-They go to the Silos and asked him not once but twice to confess about killing Justin's killer and barred him in the ground there.
-Voight wouldn't say anything expect saying that if she had a child she would understand.
-The CSI and cops kept digging but no body was found.
+After a plan that seems likely to fall apart at any moment, the unit manages to take the suspect down.
+Soon after, the Commander arrives and asks Voight to come with her.
+They go back to the Silos, where she asks him—twice—to confess to killing Justin's murderer and burying him there.
+Voight refuses to say a word, only telling her that if she had a child, she’d understand.
+CSI and the officers keep digging, but no body is found.

 Overall, I give this episode a 9/10.